Check out Janine’s training tips on “Dog Tales”, a nationally syndicated television series all about dogs and the people who love them!

 Taking your dog out and about town to experience new sights, sounds, smells, surfaces and humans is one of the best things you can do for him.
 And if you’re in a J9’s K9s Puppy Head Start Class or Beginner Obedience Class, you can even win a prize if you photograph your adventure!
-Be sure to make these sojourns positive for your pooch by bringing along things he loves, like yummy treats and toys.
-Urban socialization is a great way to spend time with your best friend, and it will do wonders to help tire him out, too.
+Be sure to make these sojourns positive for your pup by bringing along things he loves, like yummy treats and toys.
+Urban socialization outings are a great way to spend time with your best friend!

 Play “Hide And Seek” with your dog as “It” as described in the video above, and games like “Find It” with treats and/or your dog’s toys.
 As your dog catches on, make the games harder (hide in more difficult places, etc.).
 Be creative!
 Make a big, silly fuss when your dog finds you/the treat/the toy!

 Be patient, especially around distractions.
 One of the most common mistakes you can make is moving ahead too fast.
+Give lots of upbeat praise and recognize even small successes.
 If your dog is having trouble, go back a step.

 Play with your dog every day.

-A place that is familiar to your dog, with no distractions – the easiest use for teaching new behaviors.
+A place that is familiar to your dog, with no distractions – the easiest and best for teaching new behaviors.

 A place that is familiar to your dog, with distractions – a little more difficult…